Skip to content

 Avoid pages that mix tutorial, concept, and reference material unless the page is intentionally a short overview.

-Lead with what the reader should do or decide.
-Keep examples minimal but runnable, and label code fences with the target file when the snippet belongs in a file.
+Lead with what the reader must do or decide.
+Keep examples small and runnable.
+Add the target file name to a code block when the code belongs in a file.

 Prefer: